eaglesky/CodingPractices/AlgorithmsReview.md

 * [Leetcode] Product of Array Except Self(Algorithm**).
 Divide, compute one side and store it, then compute another side.
 Can be applied to many other problems.
 * [Leetcode]Increasing Triplet Subsequence(Algorithm**).
 This can also be solved using idea similar to the previous problem, but it would use O(n) extra space.
 The best solution can also be applied to checking the existence of increasing subsequence of any length.
 Useful trick and can be applied to other problems.
 When finding max/min element, we can either use reference type variable instead of primitive type so that we can use null as the initial value, or use index of the element and -1 as the initial value.
 The latter way may require slightly more code when update.
 Both ways are preferable to using primitve type and Integer.MAX_VALUE/Integer.MIN_VALUE as the initial value, since the latter way cannot return a reasonable value when there is no max/min value found.
 Or if the logic is simple, we can use the first element as initial value.

+## Strings

+### Kowledge
+* JAVA: String, StringBuilder and char[].
+  * StringBuilder is essentially a wrapper of dynamic char array , and append(string) basically copy each character from input string to the end of existing char array.
+When deleting, it will shift the characters after those deleted forward.
+To remove the last element in the StringBuilder, just use sb.setLength(sb.length() - 1). toString () method returns a copy of wrapped char array, wrapped by a newly created String. setCharAt(index, char) is also an useful method to update a certain char in the StringBuilder.
+Also note that StringBuilder doesn't have isEmpty() method while String does.
+  * char[] array usually has a better performance than StringBuilder since it is simpler.
+But when dynamically adding new elements to it, usually another variable charLen is needed to record the current length(number of filled elements in the array).
+Creating a string from it is simply using new String(char[] value, int offset, int count). char[] can make backtracking easier since you can just override the old elements when searching a new branch.
+But StringBuilder is also useful and saves you from maintaining the length of the array.
+  * If we have to keep inserting strings/chars to the front, there is a better way -- append the strings/chars to the end and at last call StringBuilder.reverse().
+This can make the code run in O(n) time instead of O(n^2) time.